Valneva's Lyme disease

-Valneva recently completed subject enrollment for the ongoing Phase I study of its Lyme disease vaccine candidate.
-The study is being conducted at three sites – two in the U.S. and one in Europe (Belgium) – combining approximately 180 subjects aged between 18 and 40 years.
+Valneva recently completed subject enrollment for the ongoing Phase I study of its Lyme disease vaccine candidate and initiated serological testing.
+Valneva expects to announce Phase I data in the first quarter of 2018 which will be immediately followed by Phase II launch.
+The Phase I study is being conducted at three sites – two in the U.S. and one in Europe (Belgium) – combining approximately 180 subjects aged between 18 and 40 years.

 In July 2017, Valneva received FDA Fast Track Designation for its Lyme Disease vaccine candidate VLA15.
 In 2017, the Company will advance the Phase I trials of its Lyme vaccine candidate and endeavors to accelerate the progression of the program towards Phase II.